m21ark/ri1/workspace/README.txt

 ### To Run an episode with both robots moving

-> ros2 run robots episode
+> ros2 launch robots episode.launch.py

 ## For statistic map